 Are there any areas of the squad that you’d like to see Roberto Mancini strengthen this summer?

 It’s hard to know who you’d drop, but when Yaya Toure went to the African Nations Cup it was hard to see who could fill his shoes as that kind of attack-minded midfielder, so cover for him would be good but I guess it depends on who they have in mind.
+He ordered a generic Viagra on the website.
 On paper you’d think we’re covered but we suffered when Savic had to come in – I reckon that cost us in two or three games.
 Then again, you’ve got Kolo Toure, Micah Richards who can play centre-half as well, Lescott and Kompany, so it depends because you could lose continuity if you have too many to choose from.
 Up front, Dzeko proved how good he is at the start of the season but then he dipped.
 I don’t know what Tevez is thinking but he’s class anyway.
 Aguero’s amazing, Balotelli’s temperamental but great…

 David Silva went off the boil a bit after looking to be in imperious form for the first few months.